Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Interpolation conditions for linear operators

-The results on the symmetric and skew-symmetric cases come from the nonsymmetric result.
-In the symmetric case, we apply a shift in order to be able to also control the lowest eigenvalue.
+(Sufficiency) Let us assume that $(X,Y,U,V)$ satisfies conditions \eqref{cond:non_symm}.
+From Lemma \ref{lem:MR_nonsym}, there exists $(X_R,Y_R,U_R,V_R)$ which is {$\LO{L}$}-interpolable and shares the same Gram matrices as $(X,Y,U,V)$.
+Thus, by Lemma \ref{lem:rotation_XYUV}, $(X,Y,U,V)$ is {$\LO{L}$}-inter-polable.
+Finally, if $U=X$ and $V=Y$ (resp. $V=-Y$), then, we can choose $U_R=X_R$, $V_R=Y_R$ (resp. $V_R=-Y_R$), and $M_R$ symmetric (resp. skew-symmetric) in Lemma \ref{lem:MR_nonsym} and thus $M$ symmetric (resp. skew-symmetric) in Lemma \ref{lem:rotation_XYUV}. } \end{proof} The results on the symmetric and skew-symmetric cases come from the nonsymmetric result.
+In the symmetric case, we apply a shift to also control the lowest eigenvalue.